gaed-aspen/multimedia-bookshelf/README.md

 # Multimedia Bookshelf

 A bookshelf project that allows for visual, audio, and video display.
-Written in Python using the pygame library
+Written in Python using the pygame library.

 ## How to use

+**WARNING: STILL IN PRE-PRODUCTION**

 This program is designed to be used as an executable.
 If an executable for your system is unavailable in the releases tab, download and extract all files and run